Gaius-Augustus/MakeHub/README.md

 MakeHub is a command line tool for the fully automatic generation of track data hubs[^fn1] for visualizing genomes with the UCSC genome browser[^fn2].
 Track data hubs are data structures that contain all required information about a genome for visualizing with the UCSC genome browser.

-Track data hubs need to be hosted on a publicly available webspace (that might be user/password protected) for usage with the UCSC genome browser.
+Assembly  hubs need to be hosted on a publicly available webspace (that might be user/password protected) for usage with the UCSC genome browser.